 - reapply for graduation in R20 OR F20 without paying a new graduation application fee

-- graduate during R20 OR F20 with a one-time full waiver of the minimum registration requirement (WSU Policy 5270.1).
+- graduate during R20 OR F20 with a one-time full waiver of the minimum registration requirement (University Policy 5270.1).

 - Other concerns regarding S20 graduation will be considered on a case-by-case basis, as usual.